rchaganti/DSCResources/cHyper-V/DSCResources/cVMNetworkAdapter/Readme.md

 ![](http://i.imgur.com/KVSWBo8.png)

 The *Id* property is the unique key within this DSC resource.
-This property isn't related to any VM network adapter configuration but instead used as a way to uniquely identify each VM network adapter resource in a configuration. *DO NOT USE A GUID AS AN ARGUMENT.
-ESPECIALLY, DYNAMICALLY GENERATED GUIDs*.
+This property isn't related to any VM network adapter configuration but instead used as a way to uniquely identify each VM network adapter resource in a configuration.
+This property was introduced in an earlier version of this resource to ensure you can add netowrk adapter with the same name to different virtual machines.
+Make a note of that. **This won't still let you create two network adapters with the same name and attach them to same VM.** When configuring management OS or VM with multiple network adapters, you should still use unique name for each network adapter. *DO NOT USE A GUID AS AN ARGUMENT.
+ESPECIALLY, DYNAMICALLY GENERATED GUIDs*

 In the previous version of this DSC resource, *Name* property was the key property.
 Having *Name* as the key property prevented creating network adapters with the same name and attach them to different VMs.
 So, if you need to add a network adapter to the management OS, specify *VMName* as 'ManagementOS'.
 If the value of *VMName* property is not 'ManagementOS', it will be considered a Virtual Machine configuration and a network adapter will be added to VM on the Hyper-V host.